TripleJ160/WiFi-Enabled-MotorControl/README.md

 ## Conclusion

-This project demonstrates the integration of microcontrollers and Wi-Fi modules in IoT applications, allowing remote control and monitoring of hardware components.
+This project demonstrates the integration of microcontrollers, Wi-Fi modules, and motor drivers in IoT applications, allowing remote control and monitoring of hardware components.
 The modular design facilitates future enhancements and scalability.